Avilinga is a multilingual marketing agency that goes beyond simple translation, offering complete linguistic solutions across all industries.

 Having your canceled translations returned to your site

-Depending on your Translation pickup mode configuration, when a project is canceled, your information will either be returned to your site automatically, or it will be returned after you have manually checked for canceled translations by clicking the Get completed translations button on the Translation Management Dashboard.
+Depending on your Translation pickup mode configuration, when a project is canceled, your information will either be returned to your site automatically, or it will be returned after you have manually checked for canceled translations by clicking the Check status and get translations button on the Translation Management Dashboard.

 Thus, if you select the Translation Service will deliver translations automatically using XML-RPC option, all you need to do is wait for its delivery.

-If you select The site will fetch translations manually option, you will need to click on the Get completed translations button.
+If you select The site will fetch translations manually option, you will need to click on the Check status and get translations button.